-Business financing is not the only way to increase your working capital.
-Let’s discuss a few simple tricks to bolster cash flow.
+Business financing is not the only way how to improve your working capital.
+Let’s discuss 12 smart, yet simple tricks to help bolster your business’ cash flow.

 If you run a business, you know that sustaining self-financing for a prolonged period is incredibly difficult.
 Working capital financing is necessary to bolster cash flow.

 By improving the way you manage your working capital, you can minimize the number of external investments and loans you accumulate during a fiscal year.
 Then, you can squeeze extra funds from your firm by maximizing your key drivers of healthy cash flow.